A trip to London was the perfect time for our first-ever show!

 We took the train down.
 It was a lovely day – it’s always nice to chat with fellow travellers, and the conversation came round to working on the ‘Friend’.
 So many people have such fond memories, of much-loved mums, grandmas, and aunts who were loyal readers.
 It’s a really special link to the past.

 On the day of the show, we went to the Tower first, and it was absolutely fascinating.
 Afterward, we thought we’d try the hop-on-hop-off bus, but a cycling event in central London combined with heavy traffic left us stuck on the wrong side of the river with the clock ticking!
-There was nothing for it but to hop off the bus and hail an electric-cycle rickshaw, which was great fun.
+With unusually high temperatures ruling out the Underground, there was nothing for it but to hop off the bus and hail an electric-cycle rickshaw, which was great fun.
 I tried to remain cool and pretend this was all part of the plan.

 Thanks to the speediest rickshaw driver ever, we got back to our hotel and on to The Lyceum with time to spare.